VukTheBeast/FitbitAcitvityExporter/README.md

 }
 getCookie("oauth_access_token")
 ```
 After pressing Enter, it should get you token.
-Copy value (inside '') and paste it to input feild.
+Copy value (inside quotes '<token_value>' ) and paste it to input feild at FitBitExporter page.

 ---
 **Still in progress, so I will add more functionalities.
 If you have any idea, please write me.
 I am open to it.**